 TrendWatching: But this technology doesn’t have to be confined to the guestroom, of course.
 As KLM proved with their Care Tag wearable, these hotels could provide walking tours, and even customize them to match the desires of the guests.
 It would be similar to taking the concierge with you on your journey.

-The Gettys Group: Sure, and with a geolocated, interactive AI app like Replika, you could talk to your virtual companion as you experience the guided tour or recommended restaurant, offering valuable feedback for the hotel’s future recommendations to you and others.
+The Gettys Group Companies: Sure, and with a geolocated, interactive AI app like Replika, you could talk to your virtual companion as you experience the guided tour or recommended restaurant, offering valuable feedback for the hotel’s future recommendations to you and others.